-Automatic Transmission Cooler and Transmission Oil Cooler with Fan Kits
+Automatic Transmission Coolers and Transmission Oil Cooler Fan Kits

 An automatic transmission cooler is recommended for high performance, towing and racing applications.
 Any of these uses lead to an increase in the heat generated during operation of your transmission.
 A deep transmission pan that holds additional fluid helps with controlling dissipation of the additional heat but in many applications a deep pan alone is not enough.
 In many applications you need more than just a deep pan to keep your transmission fluid cool.
 An external transmission oil cooler as well as automatic transmission cooler fan kits work great in addition to a deep pan.
 These items working together are very beneficial in helping to control the temperature of your automatic transmission and torque converter.

 Quick Link Menu for Automatic Transmission Cooler Info